Sofia Richie Thinks The Kardashians Treat Scott Disick Like A ‘Puppet,’ Per ‘Life & Style’

-Sofia Richie reportedly believes that the Kardashian family treat her boyfriend, Scott Disick, like a “puppet,” and it’s allegedly causing issues between the couple.
+Sofia Richie reportedly believes that the Kardashian family treats her boyfriend, Scott Disick, like a “puppet,” and it’s allegedly causing issues between the couple.

-According to a recent report by Life & Style Magazine, Sofia Richie is said to be unhappy with the amount of contact Scott Disick has with Kourtney Kardashian and her famous family.
+According to a recent report by Life & Style magazine Sofia Richie is said to be unhappy with the amount of contact Scott Disick has with Kourtney Kardashian and her famous family.

 Sources tell the outlet that during a recent trip to Australia, Richie tearfully announced her unhappiness about Disick’s involvement with the family, which led the pair into a fight.